Tubular Bells is a deepwater oil and gas field located in Mississippi Canyon Block 725 of the US Gulf of Mexico (USGoM).

 Development plan at the deepwater oil and gas field

 In October 2011, Hess announced its field development plan (FDP) for the Tubular Bells project located in the Mississippi Canyon area.
-The development scheme initially calls for setting up three subsea production wells and a couple of water injection wells.
+The development scheme initially called for setting up three subsea production wells and a couple of water injection wells.

 Contracts awarded by Hess Corporation

-In May 2009, AMEC, a multinational engineering and project management firm based in London, was commissioned to provide engineering services for the Mississippi Canyon Block 725 oil and gas field.
+In May 2009, AMEC, a multinational engineering and project management firm based in London, UK, was commissioned to provide engineering services for the Mississippi Canyon Block 725 oil and gas field.

 InterMoor was commissioned in February 2012 to design and manufacture ten suction piles for the Tubular Bells FPS platform.
 Each suction pile measures about 29.5m in length and has a diameter of 4.8m.